bri3d/MQBSimosLogVariables/README.md

 # MQBSimosLogVariables
-Collect 0x22 ReadLocalIdentifier variables and conversions for use in Torque and other logging software
+Collect 0x22 ReadLocalIdentifier variables and conversions for use in Torque and other logging software.

+Compatible with Simos18 cars like MQB / MK7 VW Golf R, GTI, 1.8, Audi S3/A3, etc.

 # To Use with Torque
 Copy CSV to /sdcard/.torque/extendedpids
 Visit Torque settings and open the Custom PIDs pane, then press "..." and "Settings from Group".
 Your CSV should appear in the list.